Top 3 medical breakthroughs of 2010s

 You probably heard of the self-driving car, the 3D television, or smart watch, but what about a potential cure for HIV?
-Although not as publicized as trending topics, there have been many amazing medical breakthroughs over the past 3 year.
-Here are our top 3 medical breakthroughs:
+Although not as publicized as trending topics, there have been many amazing medical breakthroughs over the past 3 years.
+Here are our top 3 medical breakthroughs.

 A Newborn Is Cured of HIV